 Not registered as a pesticide in Canada.
+Do not sell for pesticide uses in Canada.
 Other restrictions on use based on local, regional, or national regulations may exist and must be determined on a case-by-case basis.

 Chemical Family: Sodium Chlorite Solution